 Time tracking software

-Many digital tools, apps and services exist making time tracking easier.
+Many digital tools, apps, and services exist making time tracking easier.
 Some of them focus on time tracking specifically while others include it as part of a larger suite.
 Some of them are focussing on specific audiences (e.g. self-employed professionals).
 And some of them are available for multiple platforms.
 But the way how time is being tracked is typically the same.
 They either follow a manual or automatic method, both having advantages and disadvantages.
-And then there is a third method, that combines advantages of both.
+And then there is a third method, that combines the advantages of both.